David Reay MSc, BSc (Hons), PGDip.

 |Face to face counselling:||Yes|

-I work as follows : Tuesday morning and afternoon in Newcastle-upon-Tyne, and a Wednesday evening in Sunderland.
+Tuesday morning and afternoon, a Wednesday evening, and a Thursday evening.
 Other times can be considered via discussion.

 Types of client